Chris-Johnston/snowflake-ornament/readme.md

 and sleep.

-When sleeping, the ornament uses about 200 microamps of current, little enough to run off of a coin cell battery for about 1000 hours!
+When sleeping, the ornament uses about 200 microamps of current, little enough to run off of a coin cell battery for about 1000 hours (in reality, probably less.
+I don't know, I didn't measure it)!
 While running, it uses about 2 milliamps, which could last for about 120 hours.

 ![Image of the snowflake ornament.](images/snowflake.png)